WICG/attribution-reporting-api/EVENT.md

 TODO: Consider adding support for the top-level site to opt in to receiving debug reports without cross-site leak.

-TODO: Consider supporting debug reports for attirbution registrations inside a fenced frame tree.
+TODO: Consider supporting debug reports for attribution registrations inside a fenced frame tree.

 ## Sample Usage